-Three-Lines of Defence
+Three Lines of Defence

-Our Group's risk management culture is embodied through the adoption of the Three-Lines of Defence philosophy whereby risks are managed from the point of risk-taking activities.
+Our Group's risk management culture is embodied through the adoption of the Three Lines of Defence philosophy, whereby risks are managed from the point of risk-taking activities.
 This is to ensure clear accountability of risks across our Group and risk management as an enabler of business units.
-As a first line of defence, the line management (including key business pillars and enablers) is primarily responsible for risk management on a day-to-day basis by taking appropriate actions to mitigate risks through effective controls.
-The second line of defence provides oversight and performs independent monitoring of business activities and reporting to management to ensure that our Group conducts business and operates within the approved appetite, and is in compliance with regulations.
-The third line of defence is Group Internal Audit Division which provides independent assurance of the adequacy and effectiveness of the internal controls and risk management activities processes.
+As a first line of defence, the line management (including key Business Pillars and Enablers) is primarily responsible for risk management on a day-to-day basis by taking appropriate actions to mitigate risks through effective controls.
+The second line of defence provides oversight and performs independent monitoring of business activities and reporting to the Board and management to ensure that our Group conducts business and operates within the approved appetite, and is in compliance with regulations.
+The third line of defence is Group Corporate Assurance Division who provides independent assurance of the adequacy and effectiveness of the internal controls and risk management processes.